 Next in our guide about how to pay for public transport in London is Apple or Google Pay.
 This payment method is more or less the same as the contactless payment method, except it is done on your phone.
 For those who have their credit or debit card set up in their Apple Pay or Google Pay wallet, you can simply tap your phone on the yellow card reader in the same way that you would a physical card.

 When it comes to working out how to pay for public transport in London, these handy little cards make getting about the city straightforward.
 You can pick them up at the airport, at certain train stations and at convenience stores dotted around the city.
-They cost five pounds to purchase, and you can top up your card as many times as you need to.
+They cost seven pounds to purchase, and you can top up your card as many times as you need to.

 You load credit onto your card, and then, in the same way that you have to tap in and out of train journeys with the contactless method of payment, you also have to do so with the Oyster card method of paying (but again, only once when you embark on a bus).